rayherna18/nba-analytics/README.md

 ```
 sudo apt install python3
  ```
-- For Docker, follow instructions on official website: https://docs.docker.com/engine/install/ubuntu/
+- For Docker, follow instructions on [official website](https://docs.docker.com/engine/install/ubuntu/).
 - With that, you will be able to now create scripts and turn them into images.

 5. **Adding scripts**
-- First, create three directories: nba_teamdata, nba_playerdata, nba_staticdata
+- First, create three directories: nba_teamdata, nba_playerdata, nba_staticdata.
 - To transfer files, simply copy contents of source code and paste into code editor of file.
 Save to preserve changes.
-- nba_teamdata will have scripts found in 'team scripts'
+- nba_teamdata will have scripts found in 'team scripts'.
-- nba_playerdata will have scripts found in 'player scripts' and 'static 'scripts'
+- nba_playerdata will have scripts found in 'player scripts' and 'static 'scripts'.
 - nba_staticdata will have scripts found in 'static scripts'.
 - Each directory will have a Dockerfile.
 Remember to set all sensitive information (api key, host url, server credentials etc) in the Dockerfile.
-The players Dockerfile looks like
+The players Dockerfile looks like...
 ```
 # Use official Python runtime as a parent image
 FROM python:3.8-slim